lumapps/dep-check/README.md

 -o / --output | The output file (yaml format) | :heavy_check_mark: | dependency_config.yaml
 --lang | The language the project is written in | :heavy_check_mark: | python

+By default, any import is forbidden (denylist).
+The configuration is an allowlist.

 This command lists the imports of each module in a yaml file.
 Use this file as a starting point to write dependency rules on which module can import what, using wildcards.

 Here is an example of additional rules added to the initial yaml file: